zhangwei03020915/abp/docs/en/solution-templates/microservice/localization-system.md

 In the microservice architecture, localizations also can be defined in the final host application, if they only need to be defined in the UI.
 When you create a new microservice solution template, independent from the UI, all configurations are made and you can directly define localization entries and use them in your final UI application.

+> **Note:** When you define localization entries in the host application, then you can't make dynamic localization with the language management module!
+(Because the language management module, would be unaware of the defined localization entries on the UI side)

 ### MVC/Razor Pages & Blazor UIs

 For MVC & Blazor UIs, you can see the **Localization** directory in your final application, like in the following figure: